Natural Sciences

 Enrolment

-Admission to the three-year degree course in Natural Sciences is open to candidates with a high school diploma or equivalent foreign qualification in accordance with Ministerial Decree no. 270 of 22 October 2004.
-The degree course in Natural Sciences has a limited number of places in order to guarantee the quality of the teaching offer in relation to the available resources and provides for a TOLC (Test On Line CISIA) as an admission test.
-There are 300 places available for enrolment in the first year.
+Admission to the bachelor's degree program in Natural Sciences is open to candidates who hold a secondary school diploma or other qualification obtained abroad that is recognized as suitable, as well as to those with an adequate initial preparation.
+The degree program in Natural Sciences has a programmed number in order to ensure the quality of the educational offerings in relation to available resources and provides for a TOLC (Test On Line CISIA) as a test for access.
+The test is designed to ascertain that students' preparation meets the minimum requirements of basic knowledge in scientific disciplines.
+A total of 300 places are available for enrollment in the first year.

-The entry requirements and the call for applications are available at https://scienzenaturali.cdl.unimi.it/it/iscriversi.
+Entry requirements and the announcement are available at https://scienzenaturali.cdl.unimi.it/it/iscriversi.

-Students who have taken the TOLC-S will be enrolled in the selection for admission to the degree course in Natural Sciences, and will be placed in the merit list, drawn up on the basis of the scores obtained in the test.
-The winners will be able to enrol within the deadlines indicated in the announcement.
-Freshmen who do not achieve a score greater than or equal to 10 in the Mathematics module will be assigned Additional Educational Obligations (OFA).
-In the TOLC-S there is an additional section of English, consisting of 30 questions to be completed in 15 minutes, the result of which does not count towards the test score.
+Students who having taken the TOLC-S will have enrolled in the selection for admission to the Bachelor of Science in Natural Sciences program will be placed in the merit list, formulated on the basis of their score on the test.
+Students usefully placed in the merit list must finalize their matriculation by the deadlines indicated in the announcement.
+Freshmen who do not achieve a score greater than or equal to 10 in the Basic Mathematics module will be assigned Additional Educational Obligations (OFAs).

-Students already enrolled in a degree course at the University of Milan, at another university or already graduated, may be exempted from the test only if they are admitted to years other than the first, but only if they meet the minimum requirements, i.e. at least 30 CFU recognisable as exams of the degree course, of which 12 can be validated for the Institutions of Mathematics and Statistics exam.
+Students already enrolled in a degree program at the University of Milan, at another University or already graduated, may be exempted from the test only if admitted to years subsequent to the first, but only if they meet the minimum requirements, i.e., at least 24 CFUs recognizable as exams of the Degree Course, of which 12 can be validated for the Institutions of Mathematics and Statistics exam.
+For this purpose, a special request for prior career evaluation must be submitted by accessing the online service indicated in the admission notice.
+Interested parties should declare all exams taken with relevant scientific disciplinary fields, credits and grades and attach course syllabi.

-Students admitted to the first year must take the test and register for the call.
+Students admitted to the first year will have to take the TOLC test.

-Additional educational obligations and modalities for OFA recovery.
+Additional educational obligations and arrangements for OFA remediation.

-Support activities will be organised for students with OFA, followed by a recovery test in which the student must demonstrate that he/she has improved his/her preparation.
-In the absence of this evidence, the student will not be able to take any exam of the second year before having passed the Institutions of Mathematics and Statistics exam (link: https:// scienzenaturali.cdl.unimi.it/en/studiare/le-matricole).
+For students with OFAs, supportive activities will be organized, followed by a remedial test by which the student must demonstrate that he/she has improved his/her preparation.
+In the absence of this evidence, the student will not be allowed to take any second-year exams before passing the Institutions of Mathematics and Statistics exam (link: https://scienzenaturali.cdl.unimi.it/it/studiare/le-matricole).

-Information on how to enrol in the degree course is available at https://www.unimi.it/en/study/bachelor-and-master-study/degree-programme-enrolment/enrolment-first-degree-programme.
+Information on registering for the degree program is available at https://www.unimi.it/it/studiare/frequentare-un-corso-di-laurea/iscriversi/iscriversi-una-prima-laurea.

 Places available: 300 + 4 reserved for non-EU citizens